 About the gallery

-The Campus Gallery is located within the Helen and Arch Brown Centre for Design and Visual Arts (D building, room 140) at the Barrie Campus, Georgian College, 1 Georgian Drive.
+The Campus Gallery is located in room 140, D building (Helen and Arch Brown Centre for Design and Visual Arts) at the Barrie Campus, Georgian College, 1 Georgian Drive.

 Hours of operation

 - Monday to Friday from 10 a.m. to 4 p.m.